-The program staff gains feedback from the public regarding their grant-funded projects and activities, verifies that activities are in line with the approved application, and inspects equipment during on-site inspections.
-Field office staff assists with on-site inspections.
+The program staff gain feedback from the public regarding their grant-funded projects and activities, verify that activities are in line with the approved application, and inspect equipment during on-site inspections.
+Field office staff assist with on-site inspections.

 In addition to the on-site compliance inspections, the Department conducts financial reviews of grant recipients.
-Staff reviews quarterly reporting records, ledgers, checkbook entries, bank statements, canceled checks, invoices, receipts, budget statements, and other appropriate documents to ensure grant funds are spent as approved by the Department.
+Staff review quarterly reporting records, ledgers, checkbook entries, bank statements, canceled checks, invoices, receipts, budget statements, and other appropriate documents to ensure grant funds are spent as approved by the Department.